Contribution of expert aggregation to temperature prediction part i: Conclusion

 \section{Conclusion}

-We have observed that all the EAs EWA, BOA, MLprod or MLpol strongly improve the 2 meters above the ground temperature predictions when compared to all the available NWP models, even the MOS.
-These aggregations also always outperformed the mean of the available NWP models and their MOS.
-This shows therefore that it is possible to improve the temperature predictions of several distinct models in a fully online and adaptive way at a computational low cost with fairly simple algorithms.
+We have observed that all the EAs significantly improve the 2 meters above the ground temperature predictions when compared to all available raw and post-processed NWP models.
+These aggregations also outperformed the mean of all available NWP models.